min2ha/ukwa-site/content/target/56341/index.en.md

   "subject": "Black and Asian Britain"
 }

-# Indian Awards presented by the India Business Group

 organised by the India Business Group, a business advisory consultancy working in the UK / India corridor.